-Family Life Education classes address different topics in each grade level.
-In the younger grades, Family Life teachers professionally and factually discuss the physical and emotional changes that the children can expect as they approach puberty.
-In the higher grades, topics are expanded to include adolescent sexuality, decision making, and life-affecting issues common to young people.
+Sexual Health Education classes address different topics in each grade level.
+In the younger grades, Sexual Health Education teachers professionally and factually discuss the physical and emotional changes that the children can expect as they approach and experience puberty.
+In the middle and secondary grades, topics are expanded to include adolescent sexuality, decision making, and life-affecting issues common to young people.

-1. To provide students in grades 4 through 10 with the opportunity to receive accurate, relevant, and updated information on adolescent sexuality based on the “Healthy Living Prescribed Learning Outcomes” from the BC Health and Career Education (gr.4-9) and Planning 10 curriculum.
+1. To provide students in grades 4 through 11 with the opportunity to receive accurate, relevant, and updated information on adolescent sexuality based on the “Healthy Living Prescribed Learning Outcomes” from the BC Health and Physical Education (gr.4-9) and Planning 10/11 curriculum.

-2. Students will gain knowledge necessary to make informed choices about their sexual health and safety, and will develop an awareness of the consequences of their choices for themselves and others.
+2. Students will gain knowledge necessary to make informed choices about their sexual health and safety, and will develop an awareness of the positive and negative consequences of the possible choices for themselves and others.

-3. Family Life teachers will create a comfortable, safe, and respectful coeducational classroom climate for students to enable discussion of a range of sensitive topics dealing with adolescent sexuality and relationships.
+3. Sexual Health Education teachers will create a comfortable, safe, and respectful coeducational classroom climate for students to enable discussion of a range of sensitive topics dealing with adolescent sexuality and relationships.

-In 2014-2015 three School District Family Life teachers present content to students in grades 4 through 10.
+In 2015-2016 three Sd#23 Sexual Health Education teachers present content to students in grades 4 through 11.

 - Grade 4 students receive 1 lesson of 1.25 hours of instruction.

-- Grade 5 students receive 2 lesssons of 1.5 hours of instruction each.
+- Grade 5 students receive 2 lessons of 1.5 hours of instruction each.

 - Grades 7-9 students receive 4 lessons 75 minutes of instruction each.